margaretstorey/startup2024/milestone 3 - public beta.md

 - Please remember to keep your **documents** up to date on GitHub.

 How to "pitch" resources:
--  You can do this without a deck or use "pitch deck".
+-  You can do this without a deck or you can use a "pitch deck".
 Staying within time is critical.
 But be clear: who is your pitch aimed at?
 An investor, a customer?
 -  [How to build a great pitch](https://learn.marsdd.com/article/how-to-build-a-great-pitch/)
 - [How to pitch your Startup](https://www.youtube.com/watch?v=17XZGUX_9iM) Note this is also aimed at investors.
 - [StartupFest pitch competition winners](https://www.youtube.com/watch?v=X1M2LcL5Oo4) This also shows questions that are asked!